bolek42/rsa-sdr/README.md

     -OsmoSDR
     -matplotlib, numpy

-Compile grc/cap-demod/cap-demod.grc using GNURadio Companion
+Compile grc/cap-demod.grc using GNURadio Companion

 # Run
-First it is required to configure the receiver to correctly extract the individual executions.
+First it is required to configure the receiver to correctly extract the individual traces.
+This call will tune the SDR to 125.5MHz and will guide you through the following steps.
-This will create config/test.json and store all necessary parameter in this file.
+The file config/test.json will be created and all necessary parameter are stored in this file.

     python2 capture.py --config=config/test.json --dut=dut-openssl.py --capture-frequency=125.5e6

-This will tune the SDR to 125.5MHz and will guide you through the following steps.
 First 10 executions of the test program are performed and the resulting spectrogram is shown.
 In this case all 10 executions are clearly visible.